abhishek-pawale/ZipRange/README.md

 If the input = [94133,94133] [94200,94299] [94226,94399]
 Then the output should be = [94133,94133] [94200,94399]

-How to use this program
+## How to use this program
+Make sure java 8 in installed on the system

+1) Download the project as zip and extract or checkout using git
+2) In eclipse, import using Existing Projects into Workspace menu
+3) Libraries used are included and linked in classpath using relative path so should not be a problem.
-The input is provided using the input.csv file under resource folder
+4) The input is provided using the input.csv file under resource folder
+5) Run the ZipRangeMerge.java

-Runtime required
+## Runtime required
 Java 8